MR

 2. Child Term Rider (CTR)

-If you already have a life insurance policy for yourself as a parent or guardian, one easy way to get life insurance for kids is with a CTR.
-Child term rider, also called Children term rider or child rider, is the least expensive way to get life insurance for children.
+If you already have a life insurance policy for yourself as a parent or guardian, acquiring life insurance for your children is straightforward with a Child Term Rider (also known as Children Term Rider or Child Rider).
+It’s the most cost-effective way to secure life insurance for your children.

 Final Thoughts on Buying Life Insurance For Children